gclem/nest/README.md

 This package connect your Nest devices into your Constellation.

 The package push as StateObjects your Nest structure and Thermostat.

-The smoke detector (Nest Protect) is not yet supported in version 1.0.
+### News
+   - Added Smoke CO alarm support
+   - Added multi device targetting support

 ### MessageCallbacks
   - SetAwayMode(bool) : Sets the away mode.
   - SetTargetTemperature(double) : Sets the target temperature for the first thermostat.
-(TODO : support multiple thermostat)
   - SetProperty(string path, string propertyName, object value) : Sets the property for a specified path.

 ### Installation